wuwbobo2021/arm-llvm-stm32f103-blinky/README.md

 In the linker script file, mark section `._user_heap_stack` (and probably `.bss`) with `(NOLOAD)` to solve the 384 MiB (0x20000000 - 0x08000000) bin file problem.

+Try change the flag `-O3` to `-O1` in `Makefile` if strange problem occurred after the migration, because optimization in LLVM is more aggressive.

 ## Flashing
 ```
 make flash ARM_LIB_DIR=<toolchain>/lib/clang-runtimes/arm-none-eabi/armv7a_soft_nofp/lib